-F. Normal Form of Monthly Payment Life Annuity payable bi-weekly G. Optional Forms of Payment Other optional forms of payment are available that are actuarially equivalent to the Normal Form.
-Optional Retirement Allowance forms of payment include: Joint and X% Contingent Annuity, where X% is any multiple of 5% from Joint and 5% up to and including Joint and 100% Joint and X% Contingent Annuity with Pop-up, where X% is any multiple of 5% from Joint and 5% with Pop-up up to and including Joint and 100% with Pop-up Only available with the Member's Spouse as the Contingent Annuitant (i.e., non-spouse beneficiaries are not permitted).
-Reduces to the contingent survivor percentage only upon the death of the retiree (i.e., does not reduce if the contingent annuitant pre-deceases the retiree).
-Reduces to the contingent survivor percentage only upon the death of the retiree.
-However, if the contingent annuitant pre-deceases the retiree's monthly benefit pops-up to original amount of the Life Annuity.
+F. Normal Form of Monthly Payment Life Annuity payable bi-weekly Optional Forms of Payment Other optional forms of payment are available that are actuarially equivalent to the Normal Form.
+Optional Retirement Allowance forms of payment include: Joint and X% Contingent Annuity ^{1,2} , where X% is any multiple of 5% from Joint and 5% up to and including Joint and 100% Joint and X% Contingent Annuity ^{1,3} with Pop-up, where X% is any multiple of 5% from Joint and 5% with Pop-up up to and including Joint and 100% with Pop-up Only available with the Member's Spouse as the Contingent Annuitant (i.e., non-spouse beneficiaries are not permitted).
+Reduces to the contingent survivor percentage only upon the death of the retiree (i.e., does not reduce if the contingent survivor percentage only upon the death of the retiree.
+However, if the contingent annuitant pre-deceases the retiree, the retiree's monthly benefit pops-up to original amount of the Life Annuity.
 H. Vested Termination Benefits Vesting Schedule: Years of Vesting Credited Service Percentage Less than 5 0% 5 or more 100% Non-Vested Terminations: A Member who terminates not Vested may remain an Inactive Member of the Retirement System for up to 5 years after the termination by not withdrawing his Accumulated Contributions.
 If the Inactive Participant does not become reemployed before the end of the 5-year period, the Retirement System will pay the Accumulated Contributions with interest.
 Refund of Contributions for Vested Members: A member who terminates employment may elect to be paid the amount of Accumulated Contributions with interest.
 A Member who makes this election shall not be entitled to receive a Retirement Allowance, unless such Member is reemployed and repays the Accumulated Contributions plus additional interest accruals.
-Separation Retirement Allowance for Vested Terminations: Post-July 31, 2012 Terminations: Any Vested Member who terminated employment on or after August 1, 2012, other than by Retirement, and before attaining age 60 who remained an Inactive Member by not withdrawing his Accumulated Contributions is entitled to receive a Retirement Allowance beginning at age 65 based on the Accrued Benefit at the time of termination.
-I. Pre-retirement Death Benefits Death While Eligible for If a Member dies while eligible to begin receiving a Retirement Allowance (whether or not actively at work at the time of death), then: a. if the Member has a Spouse, the Spouse shall be entitled to elect and receive retirement benefits had the Member retired on the date he died and elected the Optional Allowance with the 100% continuation percentage to the Spouse.
+Separation Retirement Allowance for Vested Terminations: Pre-August 1, 2012 Terminations: Any Vested Member who terminated employment before August 1, 2012, other than by Retirement, and before attaining age 60 who remained an Inactive Member by not withdrawing his Accumulated Contributions is entitled to receive a Retirement Allowance beginning on or after age 60 based on his Accrued Benefit at the time of termination subject to the pre-62 early retirement reductions.
+Post-July 31, 2012 Terminations: Any Vested Member who terminated employment on or after August 1, 2012, other than by Retirement, and before attaining age 60 who remained an Inactive Member by not withdrawing his Accumulated Contributions is entitled to receive a Retirement Allowance beginning at age 65 based on the Accrued Benefit at the time of termination.
+I. Pre-retirement Death Benefits Death While Eligible for Retirement: If a Member dies while eligible to begin receiving a Retirement Allowance (whether or not actively at work at the time of death), then: a. if the Member has a Spouse, the Spouse shall be entitled to elect and receive retirement benefits had the Member retired on the date he died and elected the Optional Allowance with the 100% continuation percentage to the Spouse.
 If the Spouse elects this benefit, then the Accumulated Contributions shall not be refunded. b.
-If the member has Eligible Dependents but no Spouse, the Eligible Dependents shall have the option of selecting either: 65% of the Disability Retirement Allowance which would have been payable had the Member Retired on Disability before his death payable until the last child ceases to be an Eligible Dependent, or ii.
-25% of the Member's Earnable Compensation for the last complete calendar year, plus the Member's Accumulated Contributions with interest.
+If the member has Eligible Dependents but no Spouse, the Eligible Dependents shall have the option of selecting either: 65% of the Disability Retirement Allowance which would have been payable had the Member Retired on Disability before his death payable until the last child ceases to be an Eligible Dependent, or 25% of the Member's Earnable Compensation for the last complete calendar year, plus the Member's Accumulated Contributions with interest.